5G or 5th generation may refer to any of the following:

-5G, which is short for 5th Generation, is a cellular communication network standard.
+1. 5G, which is short for 5th Generation, is a cellular communication network standard.
 It follows the 4G, 3G, and 2G digital cellular standards, and the original analog cellular standards collectively referred to as 1G.
-5G will provide cellular data at speeds of 20 Gbps, with enhanced MIMO (multiple-input multiple-output) communications to serve an increasing number of IoT devices.
+5G provides cellular data at speeds of 20 Gbps, with enhanced MIMO (multiple-input multiple-output) communications to serve an increasing number of IoT devices.

 The original 5G specification was created by the ITU (International Telecommunication Union).
-Today, it is standardized by the industry consortium 3GPP (3rd Generation Partnership Project).
-5G networks are scheduled to begin service in April 2019, with broad adoption by 2020.
+Today, it's standardized by the industry consortium 3GPP (3rd Generation Partnership Project).
+5G networks in America began service in April 2019, with broader adoption planned for 2020 and after.

 No. 5G does not make you sick and does not cause infertility, cancer, COVID-19, or any other disease.
 All scientific evidence shows that the radio frequencies from 5G do not harm humans.